afeld/tech-foundations/README.md

 ## Instructor setup

+This only needs to be done once per semester, by whichever instructor is managing Google Cloud.

 1. If the number of students+instructors is larger than 20, [request a Project Quota increase](https://support.google.com/code/contact/project_quota_increase)
 1. [Install Terraform](https://developer.hashicorp.com/terraform/install)
 1. Set up `gcloud`: